godikensei/Amusement_park_scene/README.md

 # Amusement_park_scene
 A basic amusement park scene developed in Javascript - Three.js

+All the 3D objects were modelled by me.

 # Installation
 The program needs a local webserver e.g XAMPP